davidwilliam/cucumber_monitor/README.md

 **Cucumber Monitor** aims to give a better view of the functionality described in Cucumber and enable better customer interaction.

 With **Cucumber Monitor**, you have a dynamic documentation in real time.
+The client (and any other team member) can:

+* Browse through the features
-The client (and any other team member) can browse through the features, search for keywords and track features, scenarios and steps that are added to Cucumber as developers move forward in their work.
+* Search for keywords and track features, scenarios and steps that are added to Cucumber as developers move forward in their work
+* Performs the features directly from the browser and displays the test results (*new*)

 ## Installation